Tnixc/nix-config/home/programs/sketchybar/README.md

 `nix run`

-That will kill off any running processes and start them back up fresh with new configs.
-It holds the apps in the foreground and print statements go to the console.
-I'll add directions for how to include this from your system config later.
+That will kill off any running sketchybar processes and start them back up fresh with new configs.
+It holds the app in the foreground and print statements go to the console.
+For use with Aerospace, make sure to have the separate Aerospace configuration running as well.

 ## Home manager